Intel: Solid-state drives (SSDs)

 In 2008, Intel began shipping mainstream solid-state drives (SSDs) with up to 160 GB storage capacities.
-As with their CPUs, Intel develops SSD chips using ever-smaller nanometer processes.
+As with its CPUs, Intel develops SSD chips using ever-smaller nanometer processes.
 These SSDs make use of industry standards such as NAND flash, mSATA, PCIe, and NVMe.
 In 2017, Intel introduced SSDs based on 3D XPoint technology under the Optane brand name.

 In 2021, SK Hynix acquired most of Intel's NAND memory business for $7 billion, with a remaining transaction worth $2 billion expected in 2025.
 Intel also discontinued its consumer Optane products in 2021.
 In July 2022, Intel disclosed in its Q2 earnings report that it would cease future product development within its Optane business, which in turn effectively discontinued the development of 3D XPoint as a whole.

 Supercomputers

 The Intel Scientific Computers division was founded in 1984 by Justin Rattner to design and produce parallel computers based on Intel microprocessors connected in hypercube internetwork topology.
 In 1992, the name was changed to the Intel Supercomputing Systems Division, and development of the iWarp architecture was also subsumed.
 The division designed several supercomputer systems, including the Intel iPSC/1, iPSC/2, iPSC/860, Paragon and ASCI Red.
 In November 2014, Intel stated that it was planning to use optical fibers to improve networking within supercomputers.